shekharshah/Laravel-CRUD/README.md

 4. Run this command in your terminal composer install / composer update.
 If you don't have composer installed in your system then go to ( https://getcomposer.org/download/ ) for windows.

-5. Go to your project directory in that open .env file and set your database setting name and password.
+5. Go to your project directory in that open .env file and set your database name and password.

 6. php artisan key:generate